Nolte: Sen. Tim Scott Exposes the Democrat Party’s War on Black America

 For centuries Democrats have used these tactics against any black American who, as Scott himself said, dares to “step down out of your lane according to the liberal elite left.”

 Today’s terrorist weapon wielded by Democrats is no longer a burning cross (the KKK was founded by Democrats).
 Instead, Democrats and their billion-dollar media, tech, and entertainment corporations use smear tactics and racist bullying campaigns.
-Black apostates are attacked as “Uncle Toms” as “sellouts” and “house n****rs” engaging in” minstrelsy” and as “not really black.”
+Black apostates are attacked as “Uncle Toms” as “sellouts” and “house n****rs” engaging in ”minstrelsy” and as “not really black.”

 Supreme Court Justice Clarence Thomas is such a threat to Democrats that for 30 years he’s been smeared by one of the most racist stereotypes of all: the scary black predator.
 Over his support for former president Trump, Kanye West was relentlessly demonized by billion-dollar media corporations as insane.
 The examples are endless: Herman Cain, Ben Carson, Condi Rice, etc…